onevzz/onevzz.com/_posts/2023-05-08-intro-to-websites.md

 ### 4 Self-Hosting

 The most advanced solution, is self-hosting.
 Whether you're self-hosting on your laptop at home or using a Virtual Private Server (VPS) online.
-There are a lot of technical knowledge required.
+There is a lot of technical knowledge required.
 Typical setup will involve running and configuring your web server (such as NGINX) through a reverse proxy (for HTTPS) on a Linux system (like Debian).